tinatham/tina_tham/README.md

 <!-- Add your details -->

 "The bud stands for all things, even for those things that don’t flower, for everything flowers, from within, of self-blessing;
-though sometimes it is necessary to reteach a thing its loveliness..." –Galway Kinnell
+though sometimes it is necessary to reteach a thing its loveliness...."   –Galway Kinnell

 <!-- Add link to the sections -->